velvetroom/clean-architecture/README.md

 Create a new class that inherits from View.

-View is a Generic class that needs to be specialized with a Presenter and an Interactor.
+View is a Generic class that needs to be specialized with a Presenter.

 ```
-class MyView:View<MyInteractor, MyPresenter> { }
+class MyView:View<MyPresenter> { }
 ```

-- `MyInteractor` Your class extending Interactor
 - `MyPresenter` Your class extending Presenter

 ### ViewModels